vikash18122001/Airline_Booking_System/README.md

 }

 ```
--Once you have added you db config as listed above ,go to the `src` folder from
+- Once you have added you db config as listed above ,go to the `src` folder from
 terminal and executes command `npx sequelize db:create`.

 ## db design